MantasJa/oxy-temp/README.md

 The `/notifications` endpoint allows clients to retrieve notifications for a specific user.
 Each request must include the user’s ID.
 All responses are returned in JSON format.
 Any exceptions occurring during the request are automatically handled by the `NotificationsExceptionListener`, ensuring consistent error responses.

 Each type of notification is implemented as a separate service, which is automatically registered in the `NotificationsHandler`.
+Every notification has a priority, and notifications are returned in order according to the assignment order of the provided notification types, with higher-priority notifications appearing first.

 ## Testing
 1. Run `docker exec CONTAINER_NAME composer install --dev`